Andrew Faulds: Early life

-Faulds was born to missionary parents in Isoko, Tanganyika.
+Faulds was born to Church of Scotland missionary parents in Isoko, Tanganyika.
+Due to his father's peripatetic vocation, he grew up in various parts of Britain, and was educated at George Watson's College, Edinburgh, King Edward VI Grammar School, Louth, Daniel Stewart's College, Edinburgh, and Stirling High School.
 He married Bunty Whitfield in 1945.
+The couple had one daughter.
 During the Second World War he served in both the Royal Air Force and the Fleet Air Arm.

 After graduating from the University of Glasgow, he joined the Royal Shakespeare Company in 1948.
-However, he first came to a wider public recognition playing Jet Morgan in Charles Chilton's radio drama Journey into Space on the BBC Light Programme.
+He first came to a wider public recognition playing Jet Morgan in Charles Chilton's radio drama Journey into Space on the BBC Light Programme.

 Acting career

 In 1959, Faulds and his wife played host to Paul Robeson, who had travelled to Britain to appear at the Royal Shakespeare Theatre, Stratford-upon-Avon in Tony Richardson's production of Othello.
 Robeson had only recently been permitted again to travel abroad, following the revocation of his passport.
 During this visit, Robeson inspired Faulds to take up political activism.

 Faulds maintained his acting career throughout the 1960s and 1970s, and in particular became a key part of film director Ken Russell's repertory company, appearing in, among other films, Dante's Inferno (1967) (as William Morris), The Devils (1971), Mahler (1974) and Lisztomania (1975).
-Notably, he appeared in Russell's film The Music Lovers (1970) alongside Glenda Jackson, who, like him went on to become a Labour MP.
+He appeared in Russell's film The Music Lovers (1970) alongside Glenda Jackson, who later also become a Labour MP.

 One of Faulds' best-remembered roles is Phalerus in Jason and the Argonauts (1963), in which he took part in the skeleton fight scene that featured model work by Ray Harryhausen.
 Another was in "The Radio Ham" (1961), an episode of Hancock, as the unseen voice of 'mayday'.